AhoyISki/duat/book/src/quick-settings/frequent-snippets.md

 }
 ```

-If you want to, you can also have this behavioron the `PromptLine`, i.e., while
+If you want to, you can also have this behavior on the `PromptLine`, i.e., while
 writing commands and searches:

 ```rust